 U.S. State Department Diplomat in Residence Program at UIC

 UIC is honored to be one of the approximately 15 U.S. universities each year who are offered the opportunity to host a State Department Diplomat in Residence.
-UIC has received this honor for six consecutive years, hosting four DIRs in succession, with the two most recent Diplomats in Residence serving two-year periods with UIC.
+UIC has received this honor for ten consecutive years, hosting eight DIRs in succession.

 UIC Diplomats in Residence are hosted in the UIC Office of International Affairs on behalf of the campus.